 Interior Define Ms. Chesterfield Accent Chair

-One of the best things about direct-to-consumer brand Interior Define is that each and every one of its pieces of furniture is highly customizable, especially when it comes to upholstery.
+One of the best things about Interior Define is that each and every one of its furniture pieces is highly customizable, especially when it comes to upholstery.
 If you’re looking for a luxe jewel-toned chair, consider the Ms. Chesterfield Accent Chair in the Bordeaux Mod Velvet fabric.

 Ideal for a moody wood-paneled study or as an accent in a neutral living room, this deep ruby chair simply oozes luxury.
 There are other jewel-toned upholstery options too, including the emerald-like Spruce and sapphire-like Cobalt, and you can order samples if you're on the fence.